turingschool/lesson_plans/ruby_04-apis_and_scalability/intro_to_react.markdown

 But also consider the costs:

-* Likely more computationally intensive; likely to run into performance issues
+* More computationally intensive (more rendering being done); likely to run into performance issues

 ### What does it mean for web development

-In practice, this last difficulty has largely prevented this approach from taking on in web development.
+In practice, this last difficulty has largely prevented this approach from taking off in web development.

 One of the perennial thorns in the side of browser developers is the speed of updating the DOM.
 Whenever we want to, say,